Sylvia Shaw Judson: Return to Ragdale

 Judson paid homage to Ragdale in Apple Tree Children (1967) by using a real tree from the orchard as the major element.
 Two cast bronze children are in the tree: a 10-year-old girl leans back against a branch, trying to concentrate on reading a book while a 6-year-old boy climbs higher on another branch, doing his best to disturb her concentration, perhaps recalling the summer of 1932 when Alice and Clay Jr. were those ages and may have climbed that very tree.

 Judson's last major work, created in 1969, shows two children in a playful pose: a 3-year-old boy on the shoulder of a 12-year-old girl, looking into each other's eyes, finding joy and fun in their friendship.
 This is the only work in which she joined two children in one figure; in her previous sculptures, children were always separate individuals.
 The name she gave it was Friends, a name with additional significance for her as a Quaker.

 In 1971 Sylvia and her husband moved to a Quaker retirement community near Philadelphia, but she often returned to Ragdale to work in her studio.
 She and her daughter Alice were determined to preserve Ragdale, fearing that a future owner might demolish the house and subdivide the land.
 In 1975 Judson gave nearly half of her land (more than 20 acres) to the Nature Conservancy.
 In 1976, when Ragdale house was listed on the National Register of Historic Places, she deeded it to Alice, who proceeded to establish the Ragdale Foundation as a retreat for artists and writers.

-Judson died at Ragdale on August 31, 1978, and was buried at Graceland Cemetery in Chicago.
+Judson died at Ragdale in 1978, aged 81, and was buried at Graceland Cemetery in Chicago.
 Three years earlier she arranged for her plaster models and casting molds to be destroyed after her death to prevent unauthorized copies from being made.
 What she evidently forgot is that she had given some of her original plaster models (including Little Gardener and Bird Girl) to public elementary schools in the 1950s and 1960s to make fine art accessible to youngsters and imbue them with a sense of appreciation for art.